 Migrating your other Google content – You can use Google’s Takeout tool to export all of your Google content, with the exception of Music, Movies, TV Shows, etc. Migrating all of your content will allow you to access the files within whatever application allows the files to be opened.

-To take advantage of the Office 365 security features, forwarding of email to another account is not available for faculty, staff, or students.
-By not allowing forwarding, we are protecting the University from cyber threats and attacks that aim to steal and use confidential user information in malicious ways.
+To take advantage of the Office 365 security features, auto-forwarding of email to another account is not available for faculty, staff, or students.
+By not allowing auto-forwarding, we are protecting the University from cyber threats and attacks that aim to steal and use confidential user information in malicious ways.

 Proxy addresses and/or alternative names are not allowed for student Office 365 accounts.
 Student email addresses will match exactly what they used previously with their Gmail account.